NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_aop_sdr_lessons/2b_plot_spectra/2b_plot_spectra.md

-# Plot Spectral Signatures
-## Interactively plot the spectral signature of a pixel

 ---

-Author: Bridget Hass
+syncID:
+title: "Plot Spectral Signatures"
+description: "Interactively plot the spectral signature of a pixel"
+dateCreated: 2022-04-15
+authors: [Bridget M. Hass]

-Contributors: John Musinsky, Tristan Goulden, Lukas Straube
+contributors: [John Musinsky, Tristan Goulden, Lukas Straube]

-Last Updated: April 15, 2022

-Objectives
+estimatedTime: 45 minutes
+packagesLibraries:
+topics: hyperspectral, remote-sensing
+languageTool: GEE
+dataProduct: DP3.30006.001
+code1:
+tutorialSeries: aop-gee
+urlTitle: aop-gee-plot-spectra

 ---

+## Objectives

 - Read in a single AOP Hyperspectral Reflectance raster data set at the NEON site SRER
 - Link spectral band #s to wavelength values
 - Gain experience with the Earth Engine User Interface (`ui`) API
 - Create an inset plot to display the spectral signature of a given pixel upon clicking

-Requirements
+## Requirements
----

 - Complete the following introductory AOP GEE tutorials:
     - [Intro to AOP Data in GEE](https://github.com/NEONScience/NEON-Data-Skills/blob/bhass/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md)
     - [Intro to AOP Hyperspectral Data in GEE](https://github.com/NEONScience/NEON-Data-Skills/blob/bhass/tutorials-in-development/GEE/02_AOP_Hyperspectral_Lessons/2a_Intro_AOP_Hyperspectral/2a_Intro_AOP_SDR_Rasters.md)
 - An understanding of hyperspectral data and AOP spectral data products.
 If this is your first time working with AOP hyperspectral data, we encourage you to start with the [Intro to Working with Hyperspectral Remote Sensing Data](https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r) tutorial.
 You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

-Read in the AOP SDR Dataset at SRER (2021 only)
+## Read in the AOP SDR 2021 Dataset at SRER
----

 We will start at our ending point of the last tutorial.
 For this exercise we will only read data from 2021: